 In-housing analysis allows a company to develop and retain in-house expertise, which can lead to more accurate and reliable analysis over time.
-Using a third party service means that you have less control over knowledge retention and, depending on the extent of your knowledge base, might even lose expertise if certain employees leave the third party organization.
+Using a third party service means that you have less control over knowledge retention and, depending on the extent of your knowledge base, might even lose expertise or experience additional challenges if certain employees leave the third party organization.

 Better chance at winning future land bids

 A lower LCOE indicates that your company is able to generate electricity at a lower cost, which can make its projects more financially viable and thus more competitive in bids.
 It also can increase the profitability and ROI of your organization’s projects, making it more attractive to investors and partners.
 Additional benefits include reduced risk, improved scalability, flexibility, and more.

 Additionally, an excellent predictive maintenance strategy (which can be solidified with a great in-house CMS team) reduces an asset’s operational expenditures (OPEX) to new lows.
 This new level of performance is fed directly back into the financial model developers use to predict potential revenues and profits of new wind farms, and this model incorporates how much the developer will pay for the rights to build a farm in that location.
 For offshore auctions, the lower the CAPEX and OPEX, the greater the chance your organization will win the auction.